Skip to main content

 note

-The configuration file must use ESM.
-If you're using .ts or .js, ensure "type": "module" is set in your package.json, otherwise use the .mts or .mjs extension.
+The config file must be ESM.
+For .ts/.js, set "type": "module" in package.json; otherwise use the .mts or .mjs extension.

 import { defineConfig } from "@baeta/cli";